-How low! what news?
+How now! what news ?

-Serv.
-The four strangers seek for you, madam, to take their leave: and there is a forerunner come from a fifth, the Prince of Morocco, who brings word the prince his master will be here to-night.
+The four strangers seek for you, madam, to Serv. take their leave: and there is a forerunner come from a fifth, the Prince of Morocco, who brings word the prince his master will be here to-night.

 Portia.
 If I could bid the fifth welcome with so good a heart as I can bid the other four farewell, I should be glad of his approach: if he have the condition of a saint and the complexion of a devil, I had rather he should shrive me than wive me.
+124 Come, Nerissa.

-Come, Nerissa.
-Sirrah, go before.
+Sirrah, oo before.

 Whiles we shut the gates upon one wooer, another knocks at the door.
+[Exeunt.

-Scene III.
+SCENE III.
 Venice.
 A public place.

-Enter Bassanio and Shylock.
+Enter BASSANIO and SHYLOCK.